sschertz/appstore-alexa-docs/test.md

 {% include note.html content="You can change the organization whose skills you are managing by running the `$ ask init` command again and selecting a different vendor ID" %}

-You should get a message that says Profile Vendor ID updated, which means you've succesfully initialized the tool.
+You should get the following output: "Profile Vendor ID updated", which means you've succesfully initialized the ASK CLI.

-### lambda command {#lambda}
+### lambda command

 The Lambda command enables you to retrieve and post code for an AWS Lambda function.